The Pike Library

 Library Hours and Staff

-The library is open Monday through Friday from 8:00 a.m. to 3:45 p.m.
-(2:45 p.m. on most Wednesdays).
+The library is open Monday, Tuesday, Thursday, and Friday from 8:00 a.m. to 3:45 p.m and until 2:40 p.m. on most Wednesdays.
 Students, teachers, parents, and visitors are welcome throughout the day.

 The Pike School Library supports the school's mission to develop a love of learning in our community.
 Our goal is to help students, teachers, and parents find and use information resources effectively.